-Bryan Yamamoto, Ph.D., chair

-Nicolas Chiaia, Ph.D., track director
+Bryan Yamamoto, Ph.D., chair Nicolas Chiaia, Ph.D., track director

 The NND track participates in the masters in biomedical sciences training program.
 Students are expected to complete a core curriculum similar to that of doctoral students but with some of the courses as elective offerings, to experience one or more rotations before selecting a major advisor and thesis laboratory.
-In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research, students are required to successful pass a qualifying exam and to write and defend a research thesis.
+In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research, Students are required to successful pass a qualifying exam and to write and defend a research thesis.
 Students usually complete the degree requirements in 2-3 years.

+Fall Term (all are required)

 Course Course Name Credit Hours

 Introduction to Biomedical Research 0

 Current Problems a nd Research Approaches (CPRA) in

 BMSP6330 CPRA in Protein Structure and Catalysis 2.5

 BMSP6340 CPRA in Genes and Genomes 2.5

 BMSP6360 CPRA in Cell Membranes 3

 BMSP6380 Methods in Biomedical Sciences 3

 INDI6020 "On Being a Scientist" 1

-BMSP6390 Mentored Research (one 8 week lab rotation) ) 3
+BMSP6390 Mentored Research (one 8 week lab rotation)) 2

-Total 15
+Total 14